rosireddyatturu/AZ-204/Learning Path/Containers.md

 #### Storage

-You can specify external volumes to mount within a container group.
+**You can specify external volumes to mount within a container group.
 You can map those volumes into specific paths within the individual containers in a group.
-Supported volumes include:
+Supported volumes include:**

-- Azure file share
+- **Azure file share**
-- Secret
+- **Secret**
-- Empty directory
+- **Empty directory**
-- Cloned git repo
+- **Cloned git repo**

 #### Common scenarios

 Multi-container groups are useful in cases where you want to divide a single functional task into a few container images.
 These images can then be delivered by different teams and have separate resource requirements.

-Example usage could include:
+**_Example usage could include:_**
 - A container serving a web application and a container pulling the latest content from source control.
-- An application container and a logging container.
-The logging container collects the logs and metrics output by the main application and writes them to long-term storage.
+- An **application container and a logging container**.
+The **logging container collects the logs and metrics output by the main application and writes them to long-term storage**.
 - An application container and a monitoring container.
-The monitoring container periodically makes a request to the application to ensure that it's running and responding correctly, and raises an alert if it's not.
+T**he monitoring container periodically makes a request to the application to ensure that it's running and responding correctly, and raises an alert if it's not**.
-- A front-end container and a back-end container.
+- A **front-end container and a back-end container**.
 The front end might serve a web application, with the back end running a service to retrieve data.

 ### Run containerized tasks with restart policies